oriooctopus/anyone-can-code/roadmap/roadmap.md

   - When you do a lesson you can maybe see how many exercises your buddy did or something

 - We can sometimes tie a part of a lesson to a flashcard, so for example, on the 'renaming variables' lesson we say the rules of naming a variable.
 It would be cool if the user would see like an 'add to flashcard' button and a flashcard is automatically made for that.

+- scratch paper? functionally no different than writing comments but I have a feeling like it will be adopted a lot more

+  - in that same vein there is an option to see a 'hint'.
+You can look at our pseudocode

+- should there be a skip button on challenges?